Betiiy/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that lists all files
- in the current directory and the parent of the working directory
+script that prints the type of the file in the /tmp directory